immfly/flights-map/README.md

     enabled: true, // If it is false, any aircraft will be animate altough its state is 'in progress'.
     flip: false, // Specifies if the aircrafts will move throug both directions.
     loop: true, // Specifies if the aircrafts will move constantly on its line flight.
-    duration: 8.5 // Specifies the duration of the aircrafts animation },
+    duration: 8.5, // Specifies the duration of the aircrafts animation.
+    shouldAnimateFlyingState: true // * Optional.
+If it setted to true, the aircrafts and the airports with flights in state FLYING will be animated with a glow effect.
+  },
   zoom: {
-    initialLevel: 1, // Specifies initial zoom level
+    initialLevel: 1, // Specifies initial zoom level.
-    minLevel: 1, // Specifies minimum zoom level
+    minLevel: 1, // Specifies minimum zoom level.
-    maxLevel: 7 // Specifies maximum zoom level,
+    maxLevel: 7 // Specifies maximum zoom level.
     initialCenter: { // Specifies initial zoom position of the map.
-If you have set the attribute zoomedContinent, this one has one effect
+If you have set the attribute zoomedContinent, this one has one effect.
-      latitude: null, // Specifies the initial zoom latitude
+      latitude: null, // Specifies the initial zoom latitude.
-      longitude: null, // Specifies the initial zoom longitude
+      longitude: null, // Specifies the initial zoom longitude.
-      level: null // Specifies the initial zoom level }
+      level: null // Specifies the initial zoom level.
+    }
   },
   texts: {
-    labelsFontSize: 8, // Specifies labels font size of the map
+    labelsFontSize: 8, // Specifies labels font size of the map.
-    markersFontSize: 14 // Specifies font size on flights markers }
+    markersFontSize: 14 // Specifies font size on flights markers.
+  }
 }
 ```